nchlswhttkr/website/content/blog/mastering-time-management.md

 slug: "mastering-time-management"
 ---

-_"Life moves pretty fast.
+> _"Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it."_
+>
+> Ferris Bueller's Day Off

 <!--more-->